-RONALD M. GREEN is a Co-Founder of Epstein Becker & Green, P.C., and founder of its national Labor and Employment practice.
+RONALD M. GREEN is a Co-Founder of Epstein Becker & Green, P.C., and founder of its national Employment, Labor & Workforce Management practice.
 He is resident in the New York office.
-An accomplished trial attorney of international reputation, Mr. Green represents multinational and domestic corporations, defends corporate executives and sports and entertainment luminaries, particularly in sensitive and highly publicized litigation, and advises on a wide variety of labor and employment matters.
+An accomplished trial attorney of international reputation, Mr. Green represents multinational and domestic companies in a range of industries, as well as a host of U.S. and foreign trade and business associations; defends corporate executives and sports and entertainment luminaries, particularly in sensitive and highly publicized litigation; and advises on a wide variety of labor and employment matters.

 Mr. Green is one of the pioneers of the use of preemptive litigation in suing current and former employees, and others, who threaten to bring legal proceedings of an extortionate nature against the firm's clients.
 He also is an innovator in the use of the federal Declaratory Judgment Act to protect clients' business interests that may be at risk from disaffected employees.